We started with whole numbers

 Halves and quarters

 If we stop halfway between 0 and 1, we call that number a half – 1/2 – one out of two parts of a whole number.
 If we stop halfway between 0 and 1/2, we call that number a quarter – 1/4 – one out of four parts of a whole number.
-If we stop halfway between 2 and 3, we call that number 2 1/2.
+What if we stop halfway between 2 and 3?
+Then we call that number 2 1/2.
 Or we can call it 5/2 – five halves, instead of 2 1/2 whole numbers.
 Or we could call it 10/4 – ten quarters of a whole number.

 Another way to write the numbers that come between whole numbers is as decimals.
 Decimals are just a different way to write down the same idea of halves and quarters.
 Instead of writing 50/100, we write 0.50, and instead of writing 25/100, we write 0.25.